2food/datomic-graph-viz/README.md

 The ancestor and descendant inputs decide how many levels of nodes are fetched in their respective directions.
 Limit these to control which nodes you're interested in seeing.
 Note that ancestors of descendants aren't fetched, and neither are descendants of ancestors.
 Navigate to these nodes to see all their ancestors and descendants.

 #### Visuals
-Nodes are colored semi-randomly by hashing their set of attributes.
-That means that nodes with the same attributes have the same color.
-Note that similar colors does not mean that their attribute sets are similar.
-Likewise, completely different nodes can have very similar colors, and may even collide.
+Nodes are colored using a hash of their set of attributes.
+This means that nodes with the same attributes have the same color, so nodes can be visually grouped by what data they contain.
+Note that due to this hash-based color selection, color-proximity does not indicate similar data.
+Two very similar nodes can end up with colors that are completely different.
+Likewise, completely different nodes can have very similar colors, and may even collide with exactly the same color, if unlucky.

+### JDBC Drivers
+Currently, drivers for `sqlite` and `postgres` are included by default.
+If you need a different driver, add an alias to `deps.edn` with the dependency using the same name for the alias as in the datomic connection string.

+`bb start` will find the jdbc driver name from the connection string and include that alias when starting the server.
+For example, with the mbrainz demo connection string `"datomic:sql://mbrainz?jdbc:sqlite:storage/sqlite.db"`, the name is the part following `jdbc:`, so the alias used is `sqlite` in this case.